Skip to content

 Warning

-The name of your backup disk may vary depending on your system.
+Depending on your system, the name of your backup disk may vary.
 To find out the name of your backup disk, you can use the lsblk command.
-In the following step 5, we will use vdb as an example of a backup disk name.
-If your backup disk has a different name, please replace vdb with the correct name in step 5.
+In the following step 6, we will use vdb as an example of a backup disk name.
+If your backup disk has a different name, please replace vdb with the correct name in step 6.

 1. Shutdown the IP Fabric appliance.

-2. Increase the backup disk’s size at the VM-level (for example to 40 GB).
+2. Increase the backup disk’s size at the hypervisor level (for example, to 40 GB).

 3. Start the IP Fabric appliance.